mr2chowd/linux_shortcuts/readme.md

-# DEVOPS SHORTCUTS FROM MY FIRST JOB (2020 VERSION)
+# DEVOPS SHORTCUTS FROM MY TRAINING AT FIRST JOB
 - [Number 1: Change owner and group owners of a file in linux](#Number_1)
 - [Number 2: Change file permission to read only for all the users for a file](#Number_2)
 - [Number 3: Create a Linux User with non-interactive shell](#create-a-linux-user-with-non-interactive-shell)